luca-viola/video-scripts/README.md

 Convert can also manipulate the final audio bitrate, and can resize the final video to a specified resolution.
-The command will try to detect the number of logical (hyperthreaded) CPUs on the machine and use it to speed up the process.
-The output will be an .mp4 and .webm files, the .mp4 will use the baseline profile and should be playable out of the box from chrome, edge, safari and Android/iOS devices.
+The command will try to detect the number of logical (hyper threaded) CPUs on the machine and use it to speed up the process.
+The output will be an .mp4 file (and, setting the environment  variable `webm=1` before launching it .webm also).
+The .mp4 will use the baseline profile and should be playable out of the box from chrome, edge, safari and Android/iOS devices.